SaverioDiDomenico/cordova-plugin-uhfc71/README.md

-# Cordova/Phonegap Plugin to manage RFID UHF Inventory on Handheld HH83 Nordic-ID cordova-plugin-uhfnordicid
+# Cordova/Phonegap Plugin to manage RFID UHF Inventory on Handheld C71 Chainway cordova-plugin-uhfc71

 Whit this plugin it's possible make inventory of RFID UHF Tags or make a search of specific tag.
 It's also possible to set power of antenna before scanning.